momopoi443/Phone-contacts/README.md

 # Phone-contacts
-I did not have time to complete all the requirements for the test task, but here is what I have at the moment.
-So I was very grateful for the feedback, even though I completed the task completely.
+I failed to complete all the requirements for the test task in time, but here is what I have at the moment.
+So I will be very grateful for the feedback, even though I didn't complete the task completely.